isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v5.0](https://github.com/torvalds/linux/commit/838e96904ff3fc6c30e5ebbc611474669856e3c0)

-This attribute specifies the size of the records in `func_info`, this allows for compatibility between newer and older loaders and kernel versions if the size of the the function info records ever changes.
+This attribute specifies the size of the records in `func_info`, this allows for compatibility between newer and older loaders and kernel versions if the size of the function info records ever changes.

 ### `func_info`